strata-mvc/strata/docs/routes.md

 ## On translated pages

-To be as unobstrusive as possible we chose not to support automatic page translations mapping.
+To be as unobtrusive as possible we chose not to support automatic page translations mapping.
 However you can map multiple urls to the same controller, therefore you can expect the following example to work the way you would think :

 ~~~ php
 <?php